astronomer/docs/software/integrate-auth-system.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Astronomer Software by default allows users to create an account with and authenticate using one of the 3 methods below:
+Astronomer Software by default allows users to create an account with and authenticate using one of the following methods:

 - Google OAuth
 - GitHub OAuth
 - Local username/password

 Authentication methods are entirely customizable.
-In addition to the 3 defaults above, we provide the option to integrate any provider that follows the [Open Id Connect (OIDC)](https://openid.net/connect/) protocol.
+In addition to the default methods, Astronomer provides the option to integrate any provider that follows the [Open Id Connect (OIDC)](https://openid.net/connect/) protocol.
 This includes (but is not limited to):

 - [Microsoft Azure Active Directory (AD)](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc)
 - [Okta](https://www.okta.com)
 - [Auth0](https://auth0.com/)

-The doc below will walk through how to both enable local authentication and configure any OIDC provider, including step-by-step instructions for the 3 providers listed above.

 :::info

-The following setups assume that you are using Astronomer's default [implicit flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.2) as your authorization flow.
-To implement a custom authorization flow, read [Configure a Custom OAuth Flow](integrate-auth-system.md#configure-a-custom-oauth-flow).
+The following setups assume that you are using the default Astronomer [implicit flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.2) as your authorization flow.
+To implement a custom authorization flow, see [Configure a Custom OAuth Flow](integrate-auth-system.md#configure-a-custom-oauth-flow).

 :::